GLOBAL MARKETS-Stocks choppy, Kiwi soars after rate cut

 straight day and the latest interest rate cut in a developed

-market - this time New Zealand - got a lukewarm response from
+market - this time New Zealand - got a lukewarm reaction from

 investors.